psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

 New iPhone Camera also says:

-- I have three physical lenses: normal (1x), super wide (.5x), and medium telephoto (5x).
+- There are three physical lenses: normal (1x), super wide (.5x), and medium telephoto (5x).

-- Yet the default set of focal length buttons at the bottom of my user interface has 4
+- Yet the default set of focal length buttons at the bottom of the user interface has 4
   choices: super wide (.5x), normal (1x), short telephoto (2x) and medium telephoto (5x).

 - Also when you hit the 1x button it toggles between up to 3 synthesized lens focal lengths: